AndrewHulme/CV/README.md

 #### Leadership

 - Interim lead mechanical engineer for a number of large scale Engineering projects at Ramboll.
-This involved attending design team meetings with the head Engineers/Architects and being the liaison for any Mechanical enquiries
+This involved attending design team meetings with the head Engineers/Architects, being the liaison for any Mechanical enquiries and report writing
 - Managed work outsourced to Engineers in India for a large commerical office development at Ramboll
 - Currently a mentor for a Makers student
-- Responsible for looking after an intern at Ramboll
+- Responsible for supporting an intern at Ramboll

 #### Team Player
-- Teamwork large and small teams through Engineering consultancies (Axis Square).
-Makers and degree teamwork
-- Final project disparity
-- Organiser of CPDs at Ramboll (+ system for future)
-- Final project disparity

-#### Initiative
+- Involved in a myriad of team projects of varied sizes through my Mechanical Engineering degree, engineering consultancies, Makers Academy and university societies
+- Was the Ramboll Continuing Professional Development (CPD) Champion, and organised over 20 CPDs for external companies to provide talks to the firm.
+This gave value to the team by improving our Engineering knowledge, awarding points towards chartership and providing free food.
+Furthermore I implemented a system for future champions to use when organising CPDs
+- Implemented a rotating leadership scheme and emotional check-ins in a Makers Academy group project when there was disparity between a few team members.
+As a result we worked more efficiently and together delivered a high quality project on to the deadline